krz8/accretions/manual.md

 [Homepage][home] [Manual][manual]

-Accretions supplies collections (data structures) that aren't already present in the Common Lisp standard, along with algorithms to work on those collections.
+Accretions supplies collections (data structures) that aren't already present in the Common Lisp standard, along with algorithms to operate on those collections.
 It hopes to be a little faster, maybe a little more efficient, and maybe a little more consistent than other implementations out there.

-Accretions is organized a single package delivering a set of container types (e.g., bags, red/black trees, ternary search trees), and an orthogonal set of generic functions to manipulate them.
+Accretions is typically used as a single package delivering a set of container types (e.g., bags, red/black trees, ternary search trees), and an orthogonal set of generic functions to manipulate them.
 Rather than different functions to implement similar functionality across different types (e.g, MAP versus MAPC versus MAPHASH), there is just one set of functions in Accretions that work on all the containers it provides.
 The use of CLOS generics minimizes the changes required in client code as collection types change or are compared with one another.

-Accretions _also_ supports the ability to take even just a single data collection to use separately in a resource constrained environment, without dragging in all of the CLOS functionality.
+Accretions _also_ supports the ability to take even just a single data collection to use separately in a resource constrained environment, without dragging in all of the CLOS functionality (using structures* instead of classes, regular functions instead of dispatched generics, and so on).
+In this context, each type is provided as a package whose functions and other symbols can be accessed from your client code directly.

-In this context, “regular” (non-generic) functions are provided to work directly with each type, avoiding object dispatch overhead.
+> * Yup, many Common Lisp systems today implement structures on top of
+> CLOS, or vice versa.
+It used to be the case that structures, and
+> their associated slot-access functions, were faster than CLOS and
+> its generics.
+I can't speak authoritatively about all the different
+> Lisp systems out there, but I do believe the approach taken here
+> _can_ be faster in some environments, but _should not_ be slower.

 Accretions comes with a fairly complete test kit to verify its functionality on your system.
 If your build passes the tests,